Free Indicators

 Ron F.

-Here are 5 seasonal trades that have good fundamental support and a free seasonality indicator that can help you hunt them down.
+Here are 5 seasonal trades with strong fundamental support, along with a free seasonality indicator to help you hunt them down.

 The weekly seasonality indicator shows the stock market has two major biases each year.
 One up leg starting in late October and running until the end of April the following year.
 Then the down leg starts in early May and continues until late October.

-The variation in this pattern from year to year though is huge.
+The variation in this pattern from year to year, though, is huge.
 If you plot each year on top of each other, you’d swear there was no discernible pattern.
 And the annual trend can easily disguise any seasonal strength or weakness.
-For example, in 2013 the market continued to power ahead, even during the “sell in May and go away” traditionally weak season.
+For example, in 2013, the market continued to power ahead, even during the “sell in May and go away” season, traditionally weak.

 5 Seasonal Trades Backed by Fundamentals